kavy9/Bajaj-Training-Java/README.md

 # Java-Hands-On

-Practice java files Working with Comparable and Comparator interfaces, Stream API and more.
+Practice java files Working with Interfaces like Collections ,Map , Comparable and Comparator , Stream API and more.

 navigate to  /src/main/java/com/bajaj/java